rmwc/rmwc/README.md

 Yes, and here are the differences.

 * [x] RMWC is feature complete!
-Contains all fo the components in the MDC catalog.
+It contains all of the components in the MDC catalog.
 * [x] RMWC Includes Addon components for ones missing from the official spec
 * [x] RMWC Works in any version of React from 15.5.x to 16.5.x
 * [x] RMWC includes first class Typescript and Flow Support